Anatoli-Grishenko/Astrophotography/Stories/Relativity_II.md

 ![](Pics/1H.jpg)

-This is an atom of Hidrogen.
-Hidrogen amounts to 75% of the whole visible matter in the universe and it is the simplest atom known with just one proton (positive +) and one electron (negative -).
+This is an atom of Hydrogen.
+Hydrogen amounts to 75% of the whole visible matter in the universe and it is the simplest atom known with just one proton (positive +) and one electron (negative -).
 It may also appear somehow different, with an extra neutron

 ![](Pics/2H.jpg)